Hilbert--Schmidt regularity of symmetric integral operators on bounded domains with applications to SPDE approximations: Introduction

 The estimate~\eqref{eq:Qreg} does not, as far as we know, have an immediate interpretation in terms of regularity properties of $X$ or $W$.
 It is, however, important for analyzing weak errors of approximations to certain SPDEs, such as the stochastic wave equation.
 It has also been used in the recent work~\cite{KLP21a} to derive higher convergence rates for approximations of the covariance operator of SPDE solutions.
 There is an immediate connection between the condition on $Q$ in~\eqref{eq:Qreg} and regularity of $q$: the condition is true with $r=s$ if and only if $q$ is an element of the Hilbert tensor product space $\dot{H}^r \otimes \dot{H}^r$, see~\cite{CK20,T67}.
 Instead of exploiting this connection, we consider H\"older or Fourier transform conditions on $q$ also in this case.
 The reason for this is partly that these conditions are easier to check in applications compared to the rather abstract tensor product condition.
 We also want to ensure easy comparisons between the estimates~\eqref{eq:tracecond} and~\eqref{eq:Qreg} under the same conditions on $q$.

 The outline of the paper is as follows.
 The next section contains an introduction to the necessary mathematical background along with our assumptions on $\Lambda$ and $Q$.
 This includes short introductions to fractional powers of elliptic operators on bounded domains and reproducing kernel Hilbert spaces along with the proofs of some preliminary lemmas.
-In Section~\ref{sec:non-hom} we derive the estimates~\eqref{eq:tracecond} and~\eqref{eq:Qreg} under H\"older conditions on a non-homogeneous kernel $q$, while in Section~\ref{sec:hom} we do the same under a decay condition on the Fourier transform of a homogeneous kernel $q$.
+We derive the estimates~\eqref{eq:tracecond} and~\eqref{eq:Qreg} under H\"older conditions on a non-homogeneous kernel $q$ in Section~\ref{sec:non-hom}.
+In Section~\ref{sec:hom} we consider a decay condition on the Fourier transform of a homogeneous kernel $q$ and derive estimates on for $p \ge 1$, a more general form of the estimate~\eqref{eq:Qreg}.
+We use this estimate to obtain conditions for which the estimate~\eqref{eq:tracecond} is satisfied.
 Section~\ref{sec:spde} concludes the paper with a discussion of the implication of our results for the numerical analysis of SPDEs on domains with boundary.
 The applications we discuss are not limited to stochastic reaction-diffusion equations but include several other SPDEs involving elliptic operators on bounded domains, such as stochastic Volterra equations or stochastic wave equations.

 Throughout the paper, we adopt the notion of generic constants, i.e., the symbol $C$ is used to denote a positive and finite number which may vary from occurrence to occurrence and is independent of any parameter of interest.
 We use the expression $a \lesssim b$ to denote the existence of a generic constant $C$ such that $a \le C b$.